Estonia Crypto Tax 2

 Corporate Income Tax

-Under the Income Tax Act, a resident company is also required to pay corporate income tax on a loan made to a shareholder, partner, or member of a company if the circumstances of the transaction indicate that this may constitute a hidden distribution of profits.
+Under the Income Tax Act, a resident company is also obliged to pay corporate income tax on an advance given to a shareholder, a partner, or a member if the conditions of the agreement show that the same may amount to a concealed profit distribution.

-• Communication costs, except for mobile phone expenses
+• Communication costs, except for mobile phone costs

 • Professional and support services